StephenKrewson/hathi-images/datasets/README.md

 Keep the sub-folder relatively clean.
 Take notes here.
 The searches are recorded in the JSON file queries.json in this same directory.

+Comment: it's useful to have all files in a flat directory, for looking through them on my local machine.
+That's a powerful way to discover common or interesting themes.
+Say something methodological about this...

+Also: should really use my Crusoe material from the talk.
+Does Parley say much about Crusoe?
+Would be a nice connection.
+Is Crusoe ever disabled?

 ## Munroe-Francis